natema/brain-alignment/README.md

 * `-n`, the number of points used to represent the animals (default: 200);
 * `-d`, the degrees of the canonical rotations (default: 90);
 * `-r`, the number of small random rotations (default: 150);
-* `-a`, the coefficient of Euclidean distance (default: 1);
+* `-a`, the coefficient of Euclidean dissimilarity (default: 1);
-* `-b`, the coefficient of StrongestEdge distance (default: 1);
+* `-b`, the coefficient of StrongestEdge dissimilarity (default: 1);
 * `-s`, use option to save the alignment to file (default: alignment not saved to file).

-The output is saved in `distance/{animal1}_vs_{animal2}.pickle` (distance) and `alignment/{animal1}_vs_{animal2}.pickle` (alignment, optionally).
+The output is saved in `distance/{animal1}_vs_{animal2}.pickle` (dissimilarity) and `alignment/{animal1}_vs_{animal2}.pickle` (alignment, optionally).
 The data is serialized using Pickle.

-In order to generate the pairwise distance matrix, one must execute all pairwise distances.
+In order to generate the pairwise dissimilarity matrix, one must execute all pairwise dissimilarities.
 By running `python3 utils/generate-parallel-distance.py` a file `parallel_distance.txt` is created.
 The file contains the list of commands to be run to compute the pairwise alignments (all commands can be run in parallel).
-Once all distances have been computed, one can aggregate the data and create the pairwise distance matrix `alignment-matrices/dissimilarity-matrix.csv` by running `python3 utils/aggregate-distances.py`.
+Once all dissimilarities have been computed, one can aggregate the data and create the pairwise dissimilarity matrix `alignment-matrices/dissimilarity-matrix.csv` by running `python3 utils/aggregate-distances.py`.

 ## Pruning alignment dissimilarity matrix